Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor: Abstract

 \section{Abstract}

-Quantum geometric tensor (QGT) reflects the geometry of the eigenstates of a system's Hamiltonian.
-The full characterization of QGT is essential for various quantum systems.
-However, it is challenging to characterize the QGT of the solid-state systems.
-Here we present a scheme by using spin-polarized STM to measure QGT of two-dimensional solid-state systems, in which the spin texture is extracted from geometric amplitudes of Friedel oscillations induced by the intentionally introduced magnetic impurity and then the QGT is derived from the momentum differential of spin texture.
-The surface states of topological insulator (TISS), as a model spin system, is promising to demonstrate the scheme.
-In a TI slab, the gapped TISS host finite quantum metric and Berry curvature as the symmetric real part and the antisymmetric imaginary part of QGT, respectively.
-Thus, a detailed calculations guide the use of the developed scheme to measure the QGT of gapped TISS with or without an external in-plane magnetic field.
-This study provides a feasible scheme for measuring QGT of two-dimensional solid-state systems, and hints at the great potential of the information extraction from the geometric amplitudes of STM and other measurement.
+The quantum geometric tensor (QGT) embodies the geometry of the eigenstates of a system's Hamiltonian, and its full characterization across diverse quantum systems is essential.
+However, it is challenging to characterize the QGT of solid-state systems.
+Here we present an electric scheme to measure the complete QGT of two-dimensional solid-state systems by using spin-polarized scanning tunneling microscopy (STM), in which the spin texture is extracted from geometric amplitudes of Friedel oscillations induced by the intentionally introduced magnetic impurity, and then the QGT is derived from the momentum differential of spin texture.
+As a canonical spin model, the surface states of a topological insulator offer a promising way to demonstrate the scheme.
+In a slab of topological insulator, the gapped surface states host complete QGT, i.e., nonvanishing quantum metric and Berry curvature as its symmetric real part and the antisymmetric imaginary part.
+Thus, a detailed derivation guides the use of the developed scheme to measure the QGT of gapped surface states, even with an external magnetic field.
+This study opens a new avenue to directly measure the complete QGT of two-dimensional solid-state systems by using spin-polarized STM.